 - Make sure to talk to the inspector and get his opinion.
 If this type of house has had issues in the past he will be able to tell you.

-- Make sure that your insurance EXPLICITLY states that you would be covered in the event of damaged to the UNDERLYING structure from moisture.
+- Make sure that your insurance EXPLICITLY states that you would be covered in the event of damage to the UNDERLYING structure from moisture.

 Here is what I would recommend if you are trying to sell and have found you have stucco damage:

 - Do some research and try to find the builder of the house.
-If it was built after 2009, there is a good chance that it will still have the builder warranty on it.
-Of course, this assumes that the company is still in business.
+If it was built in the past decade, there is a good chance that it will still have the builder warranty on it.

 - Consult an attorney.
 Unless there are extenuating circumstances, this probably isn’t a great option, but you never know.